Frequently asked questions about health insurance

 Most states, including Mississippi, contract with health plans to operate their Medicaid programs.
 Enrollment for Medicaid plans is open throughout the year.
 Visit the Mississippi Division of Medicaid to learn how to apply for Medicaid or CHIP.

 Read more about Mississippi and Medicaid coverage.

-98% of Mississippi health insurance marketplace enrollees qualified for premium subsidies in 2020, and 87% were receiving cost-sharing reductions (CSR), which is the highest percentage in the nation (nationwide, 86% of enrollees receive premium subsidies and 50% receive CSR benefits; both are based on income, but Mississippi has a lower-than-average per-capita income).
+In 2020, 98% of Mississippi health insurance marketplace enrollees qualified for premium subsidies, and 87% were receiving cost-sharing reductions (CSR), which is the highest percentage in the nation (nationwide, 86% of enrollees receive premium subsidies and 50% receive CSR benefits; both are based on income, but Mississippi has a lower-than-average per-capita income).
 These ACA benefits serve to make individual health insurance and health care more affordable and accessible for Mississippi residents than they would be without the ACA.

 Mississippi’s uninsured rate dropped by about 29% under the ACA, falling from 17.1% in 2013 to 12.1% in 2018.
 But it increased to 13% in 2019, following the same general upward trend in the uninsured rate that many other states experienced under the Trump administration.
 Although it’s lower than it was in 2013, the state’s uninsured rate remains higher than the national average.
 It would be considerably lower if Mississippi were to expand Medicaid as called for in the Affordable Care Act.